datawire/ambassador-docs/docs/argo/latest/concepts/canary.md

-# Canary Deployments
+# Canary deployments

 ## What is a canary deployment?

-A **canary deployment** is designed to make sure that a "simple fix" or change to code won't kill your application.
+A **[canary deployment](https://www.getambassador.io/docs/edge-stack/latest/topics/using/canary/)** is designed to make sure that a "simple fix" or change to code won't kill your application.
 Like the proverbial canary being sent into the coal mine, only a small subset of users will be exposed to new code to test what happens.
 Canary releasing is a feature-rollout strategy that is used to test the viability of a new version of software aimed at rapid delivery without breaking things, i.e. keeping the canary alive.

 ## How do canary releases limit risk when rolling out software changes?